17 February 2020

 will have a finite lifespan.
 According to experts, you can expect bean bag furniture to last an average of four years.
-Bean bag chair covers may last much longer than this, but eventually, you will have to replace the filling.
-Depending on the level of care the bean bag has received, or if you have drastically altered your décor, you may want to replace the bean bag entirely.
-However, this may cause a dilemma as to what to do to dispose of it properly.
+Bean bag chair covers may last much longer than this.
+But eventually, you will have to replace the filling.
+How frequently will depend on the level of care the bean bag has received.
+Or, if you have drastically altered your décor, you may want to replace the bean bag entirely.
+However, this may cause a dilemma.
+How to dispose of it properly?

 Bean Bag Covers

 , the covers can be tightly folded and tossed into a rubbish bin.
 However, larger types of bean bag furniture may not fit into a bin in one piece.
 In cases such as this, you can take it directly to your local landfill.
-Or you can cut it into manageable pieces with a sturdy pair of scissors or a box cutter and put the segments into the bin for pickup a few at a time.
+Or you can cut it into manageable pieces with a sturdy pair of scissors or a box cutter.
+Then put the segments into the bin for pickup a few at a time.

 s in a variety of ways.
-The easiest solution is to find someone else who can put the entire bean bag or just the cover to good use.
-People love free stuff, so advertising a free bean bag through an online classified ad can often get it out of your home quickly.
+The most convenient solution is to find someone else who can put the entire bean bag or just the cover to good use.
+People love free stuff!
+So advertising a free bean bag through an online classified ad can often get it out of your home quickly.
 Some people may have more time on their hands for mending or be more highly skilled at doing the necessary work.
 Others may not care as much about aesthetics.
-Yet others may use bean bag covers in unique ways that are too numerous to list here, such as in art installations.
+Yet others may use bean bag covers in unique ways that are too numerous to list here, such as art installations.

 Bean Bag Filling

 .
-Some may be filled with chunks of foam or memory foam while others may use a natural fill, such as dried beans, buckwheat husks or rice.
+Some may be filled with foam or memory foam chunks, while others may use a natural fill, such as dried beans, buckwheat husks or rice.

 .
-You may find it easiest to throw these out in your rubbish a bit at a time or reuse the filling for stuffing other bean bags or pillows.
+You may find it easier to throw these out in your rubbish a bit at a time.
+Or reuse the filling for stuffing other bean bags or pillows.
 However, the natural filling should not give you any problems.
 Most natural fillers can be composted or used in landscaping and gardening.
-Some of the softer natural filling, like beans or rice, can be put down the disposal in your kitchen sink a little at a time until it is gone.
+Some of the softer natural fillings, like beans or rice, can be put down the Insinkerator in your kitchen sink a little at a time until it is gone.

 EPS Filling Disposal

 .
-If your vacuum uses disposable bags, the beads can be quickly sucked into it with no mess, and once the bag is full, you can just drop it into your bin.
-If your vacuum has a refillable canister, you will have to empty it when it is full into another bag that can be placed in your refuse bin.
+If your vacuum uses disposable bags, you can vacuum beads with no mess.
+Once the bag is full, you can drop it into your bin.
+If your vacuum has a refillable canister, you will have to empty it when it is full into another bag placed in your refuse bin.

 Recycling EPS Beads

-If you are environmentally conscious and do not just throw anything into the rubbish bin, then you will be happy to know that EPS beads are now fully recyclable.
-EPS takes approximately 1,000 years to break down in a landfill, and studies have shown that they leach harmful chemicals into the soil and groundwater throughout the process, providing a decent argument in the sake of recycling.
+If you are environmentally conscious and do not just throw anything into the rubbish bin, you will be happy to know that EPS beads are now fully recyclable.
+EPS takes approximately 1,000 years to break down in a landfill, and studies have shown that they leach harmful chemicals into the soil and groundwater throughout the process, providing a decent argument for the sake of recycling.

 If you cannot find an EPS recycling facility near you and still wish to avoid throwing them away as garbage, then you can reuse the filling in your bean bags in several inventive ways.
-In so doing, the lifespan of the beads will increase, they will serve specific purposes and, perhaps, save you some money in the long run.
+In so doing, the lifespan of the beads will increase; they will serve specific purposes and, perhaps, save you some money in the long run.

 The most obvious way to reuse your EPS bean bag filling is to purchase a replacement cover and use it in the new bean bag.
 Since many bean bags sold online only include the cover, you will save money by reusing your existing beads rather than buying new ones.
 Some bean bag users claim that the beads flatten and become worthless for use in furniture over time, but this is a myth.
 The stretched fabric is the most likely culprit for the deflation of bean bags.
-So, even if you will not be buying a replacement, they can be added to existing bean bags to keep them full.
+So, even if you will not be buying a replacement, you can add them to existing bean bags to keep them full.

 Another great use for EPS beads is for arts and crafts.
-If you or someone you know is a creative type of person, the beads make great material for creating new masterpieces.
+If you or someone you know is a creative person, the beads make great material for creating new masterpieces.
 All you need is a backing board, a little glue and some paint to make three-dimensional art that will attract attention and get you recognized for your imagination.
 One interesting trick is to use the filling on the back of existing works of art instead of using traditional frames.
 You can then push the art directly into a nail in the wall to create the illusion that it is floating.

-Although harmful chemicals can leach out of EPS filling, the beads can still be used safely to treat the soil for container plants that will not be eaten.
+Although harmful chemicals can leach out of EPS filling, the beads can still be used safely to treat the soil for container plants.
 The filling will aerate the soil and allow it to drain properly.
-This also prevents elements in the soil from rotting, and it saves you money that you would otherwise spend on perlite
+Doing this also prevents elements in the soil from rotting.
+And it saves you money that you would otherwise spend on perlite